Complexity of Unambiguous Problems in $\Sigma^P_2$: Introduction

 In \Cref{sec:PCW} we address computational aspects of intransitive dice.
 The literature typically approaches them from the perspectives of combinatorics, probability theory, and game theory.
 Intransitive dice first appeared in \cite{gardner1970paradox}, which credits Bradley Efron for a set of three dice, known as Efron's dice, that form a winning cycle.
 In \cite{akin2020generalized,schaefer2017balanced}, it is shown that every tournament on $n$ vertices can be induced by a set of dice using the ``beat'' relation. \cite{schaefer2017balanced} further show that for any $n,m\ge 3$, there exists a set of $n$ dice, each with $m$ faces, that form an $n$-cycle, a result later rediscovered by \cite{coelho2023central}. \cite{coelho2023central} study a random model where the dice's faces are random variables. \cite{hulko2019game} consider a game where two agents simultaneously construct an $n$-faced die, and then compare them; they show it admits a unique pure Nash equilibrium. \cite{cornacchia2020intransitive} study the probability of obtaining an intransitive tournament when randomly constructing four dice.

 Numerous works have discussed unambiguous computation.
 The class \UP{} was introduced in \cite{valiant1976relative}, and has since then been tied with foundational questions in cryptography.
 It is shown in \cite{grollmann1988complexity} that one-way functions exist if and only if $\Pclass{}\ne\UP{}$.
-The famous Valiant-Vazirani theorem establishes that \complexityclass{Promise-\UP{}} is as hard as \NP{}, up to randomization (\cite{VV85}).
+The famous Valiant-Vazirani theorem establishes that \complexityclass{Promise-\UP{}} is as hard as \NP{}, up to randomization \cite{VV85}.
 In \cite{lange1994unambiguous}, three seemingly different hierarchies of unambiguous classes were introduced and characterized using Boolean circuits of exponential size with suitable restrictions on gate behavior. \cite{niedermeier1998unambiguous} provides an alternative characterization of \UP{} and introduces the class \UAP{}, defined via local functions on the nodes of a Turing machine’s computation tree.
-While the latter two papers focus on the structural theory of unambiguous computation, our interest lies in concrete $\Sig{k}$ problems with inherent uniqueness properties, resulting in a different unambiguous framework.
+Our definition of \USig{2} aligns with the one found in \cite{FortnowYamakami96}, where they oracle-separate $\PNP{}$ from $\USig{2}\cap \Piclass{2}$ (a result subsumed by the above observation that $\PNP{}$ is oracle-separated from $\PTW{}$).
+Interestingly, their proof involves a language bearing some resemblance to our definition of \PMA{}.